How to Become a Peer Recovery Specialist

 That boils down to between 40 and 100 hours of specialized classroom instruction in subjects covering:

-Depending on where you are located, you may get this in a state-run training program, through verified private training organizations, or have the option of going either way.
+Depending on where you are located, you may get this through a state-run training program, a verified private training organization, or have the option to go either way.

 Finding Free Peer Support Specialist Training Online

 A quick search will turn up all kinds of peer support specialist certification online programs, even some from various colleges.
-But you have to be careful when looking to these programs to make sure they provide training that is accepted by your state certification board.
+But you have to be careful when choosing these programs to ensure they provide training accepted by your state certification board.

 Certified peer support specialist training is similar from state to state, but far from identical.